Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 In late February or early March, prune your plant back to 4- to 6-inches leaving between one and three leaves on each stem.
 Continue with the same watering and fertilization schedule.

 In the spring, once nighttime temperatures are consistently above 50⁰F, you can bring your plant outdoors.
 Before you do so, you might want to repot it if it has outgrown the pot it came in.
 Outside, it will need to grow in a semi-shady location.
-Poinsettias are native to Mexican forests.
+Poinsettias are shade lovers.
+They are native to Mexican forests.
 At the end of July, you should prune your plant again.
 Cut it back to 4 inches, leaving one to three leaves on each stem, and begin fertilizing every two weeks.

 In the fall, you will need to bring your plant back indoors when the nighttime temperatures are consistently below 45⁰F.
 You can bring it outdoors during the day if you like.
 Continue the biweekly fertilization schedule.